faister/iot-workshop/README.md

 > Please read the architectural introduction before jumping to the "Enable connectivity to the Sensor Tag device from your Raspberry Pi 3 device" section to configure your TI BLE Sensor Tag.

-> Your Raspberry Pis comes with a stock standard version of Raspbian, please skip over the instructions to install Raspbian in the lab.
+The Azure IoT Gateway SDK GitHub repo has been cloned to `/home/pi/azure-iot-gateway-sdk` and compiled.
+Steps that can be skipped are called out in the lab.

 ## Bonus Challenges